Print Blue Whales Reading Comprehension with Third Grade Work

 By Erin Horner

 2 I'm thinking of an animal that is really big.
 It is bigger than any other animal that has ever lived.
 It's even bigger than the dinosaurs from long ago.
-Not only is this animal's body huge, so is its tongue.
-In fact, its tongue weighs as much as an elephant!
+Everything about this animal's body is huge.
+Its tongue weighs as much as an elephant!
 This animal is also very long.
 It is as long as a basketball court.
 Can you guess my animal?
 I'm thinking of a blue whale.

 3 Blue whales are mammals that live in all of the oceans of the world.
-They live near the surface, but can dive up to 350 feet down in the ocean.
+They live near the surface, but can dive to 350 feet down in the ocean.
 Unlike fish, whales cannot breathe underwater.
-They have two blow holes on top of their bodies.
+They have two blowholes on top of their bodies.
 They use these special holes to breathe.
+Some whales have only one blowhole, while others have two.
+Blue whales have two blowholes.
 When a blue whale comes up to the surface to breathe, spray from its blowholes can shoot up to thirty feet in the air.

 Paragraphs 4 to 5:

 For the complete story with questions: click here for printable

 Weekly Reading Books